ResearStudio: A Human-Intervenable Framework for Building Controllable Deep-Research Agents: Limitations

 While ResearStudio provides a concrete path forward for building the next generation of human-intervenable DeepResearch demos, we acknowledge several limitations in the current version of ResearStudio.
 First, the framework's effectiveness in its collaborative mode heavily relies on the user's domain expertise to identify subtle errors, and the requisite continuous monitoring can be cognitively demanding.
 This positions the system more as a powerful tool for experts than a universally accessible partner for novices.
 Furthermore, while our experiments validate the architecture's strong autonomous performance, they do not yet formally quantify the practical benefits of the human-in-the-loop features central to our design.
 Finally, our current safety measures are primarily architectural, focusing on operational containment through sandboxing, but they have not yet been rigorously stress-tested against active adversarial attacks.

 These limitations define clear avenues for our future work.
 To mitigate cognitive load and broaden the framework's accessibility, we plan to develop semi-autonomous intervention mechanisms, such as AI-powered alerts that flag potential errors or logical inconsistencies for human review.
-To empirically validate the "Collaborative Workshop" paradigm, a critical next step is to conduct formal Human-Computer Interaction (HCI) studies.
-These studies will measure key metrics—such as task completion times with and without intervention, error correction rates, and user satisfaction scores—to provide direct evidence of collaborative utility.
-Lastly, to bolster the system's robustness, we will undertake dedicated red-teaming efforts to assess its resilience against threats like prompt injection, data exfiltration, and the generation of harmful content, using the findings to engineer more sophisticated, dynamic safety protocols.
+To empirically validate the ``Collaborative Workshop'' paradigm, a critical next step is to conduct formal Human-Computer Interaction (HCI) studies.
+These studies will measure key metrics—such as task completion times with and without intervention, error correction rates, and user satisfaction scores -- to provide direct evidence of collaborative utility.